jeskodes/milestone-project-1-jesk/README.md

 }
 ```
 This styling caused many design/UX issues; when hovering over the text, the links would enlarge and shift everything next to them.
 Therefore, I began styling the links in groups.

+In future I would carefully plan how I want the anchor links to be styled to keep there from being too many separate anchor link classes.

 ##### Nav Links and Footer Links a:hover: